jeff-suen/ChatDB/README.md

 2. Connect to a database by selecting its index.
 3. Explore tables or upload a dataset as needed.
 4. Enter natural language queries like:
-   - `total revenue by product`
+   - `sum open price by date`
-   - `average price where category is electronics`
+   - `find average close price group by date`
 5. Execute SQL queries directly for advanced operations.

 ---